apache/mesos/docs/agent-recovery.md

       reconnect to the agent will self-terminate.

 > NOTE: If none of the frameworks have enabled checkpointing,
-> the executors and tasks running at a agent die when the agent dies
+> the executors and tasks running at an agent die when the agent dies
 > and are not recovered.

 A restarted agent should re-register with master within a timeout (75 seconds by default: see the `--max_agent_ping_timeouts` and `--agent_ping_timeout` [configuration flags](configuration.md)).
 If the agent takes longer than this timeout to re-register, the master shuts down the agent, which in turn will shutdown any live executors/tasks.
-Therefore, it is highly recommended to automate the process of restarting a agent (e.g., using a process supervisor such as [monit](http://mmonit.com/monit/) or `systemd`).
+Therefore, it is highly recommended to automate the process of restarting an agent (e.g., using a process supervisor such as [monit](http://mmonit.com/monit/) or `systemd`).

 ## Known issues with `systemd` and process lifetime